vaishnavi111004/VaishnaviAsare/readme.md

 - 🌌 &nbsp; Looking for contributions in Android development.
 - 🌍 &nbsp; Exploring newer technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Computer Engineering undergrad.
-- 😊 &nbsp; Love playing chess and reading novels.
+- 😊 &nbsp; Love traveling and reading novels.
 - 😂 &nbsp; Debugging is like being the detective in a crime movie where you're also the murderer XD.

 <h3>🛠 Tech Stack</h3>